jamesdeluk/hugo/content/posts/data-science/customer-analysis-part-i.md

 ### Plots

 I like visuals, so let’s start with plots.
+I plotted everything against Income, because it's good to have at least one continuous variable.

 ![image.png](/images/posts/data-science/customer-analysis-i/ca1-image-0.png)